SaurabMishra12/A-Novel-LLM-based-Multi-Agent-Setup-for-Data-Annotation/README.md

 📁 Bias Detection: This directory contains all the sample prompts used in the Bias detection experimental setups.

-📌 Example of Debate with Judge setup
+📌 Example of Debate with Judge setup.

-📌 Multi-Agent Debate Example
+📌 Multi-Agent Debate Example.